whoisasey/eddiealcazar/README.md

 ✅ Add (close photos overlay) on click outside
 Menu - make more user friendly
 ✅ Add link to alcazararchives - separate domain

+questions for mobile:

+1. are there only selected works?
+2. why are the thumbnails https://i.vimeocdn.com/video/499804950_640.jpg